 So, the third time seems to be the charm, and that’s the good news.
 The bad is, this mesh system is also the first dual-band out of the three, with subdued hardware specs.
-As a result, it’s underwhelming in both power and features, making its current Best Buy-exclusive price of $300 a bit less attractive.
+As a result, it’s underwhelming in both power and features, making its current $300 price (for a 3-pack) a tad less attractive.

 Here’s the deal: If you don’t need super-fast Wi-Fi, or you have wired your home with network cables and has a small switch, the ZenWiFi AX Mini is an excellent choice, much better than the similarly specced and more expensive TP-Link Deco X60.

 But if you’re looking for the same level of features and performance as that of the previous ZenWiFi solutions, the XD4 will probably disappoint you.

 Asus ZenWiFi AX Mini (XD4) AiMesh Wi-Fi 6 System

 - No dedicated backhaul band or 160MHz channel width support

 - No multi-gig port, Dual-WAN or Link Aggregation

 - Stripped-down, borderline useless QoS and Parental Control features

 - Limited number of network ports, switch needed for a complete wired backhaul setup